-Can things travel through the vagina into the uterus?
+Can things travel through the vagino

 As explained above, the vagina and uterus are separated by the cervix.
 The cervix has a tiny opening called the os.
 Sperm can swim through the os, but it is impossible for a finger, tampon, or ring to get into the uterus.